Organization Memberships

 - your signed-in email matches the invited email address

-- the invite is still active and not expired
+- the invitation is still valid and not expired

 - the organization subscription is active

-If any of those checks fail, the invite cannot be accepted.
+If any of those checks fail, you cannot accept until it is fixed.

 If you do not have a paid personal subscription